by-the-fireplace/mrp7pred/README.md

 ## Overview

+![A dancing MRP7 protein.
+From the MRP7 homology model built in our group.]!(./mrp7.gif)

-MRP7, also named ATP-binding cassette transporter C10 (ABCC10), is first discovered in 2003 and has been proved to mediate multidrug resistance in cancer cells.
+MRP7, also named ATP-binding cassette transporter C10 (ABCC10), was first discovered in 2003 and has been proved to mediate multidrug resistance in cancer cells.